 Mississippi’s Gulf shore is vulnerable to hurricanes and tropical storms.
 These storms form over the Atlantic Ocean and sometimes work their way into the Gulf of Mexico.
 From there they can make landfall along the Mississippi coast, where they do the most damage, before moving further inland as they become tropical storms before eventually dying out.
 These storms frequently cause a great deal of expensive damage.
 Fortunately, residents can protect their finances by purchasing Mississippi hurricane insurance.

-An insurance agent in the Trusted Choice® network can assist you with finding the hurricane coverage you need at a rate you can afford.
+An independent insurance agent in our network can assist you with finding the hurricane coverage you need at a rate you can afford.
 These local and independent insurance professionals can help you determine how much coverage you currently have and, if necessary, can suggest cost-effective ways to increase your coverage.
 Contact a member agent near you for more information and you can start comparing Mississippi hurricane insurance quotes today.

 Hurricanes that make landfall on or near the Mississippi coast cause a great deal of damage.
 Not only do the high winds damage property, these hurricanes and tropical storms also tend to spawn tornadoes and floods.
 It is therefore important that Mississippi’s residents are covered by suitable insurance policies.

 A major hurricane can produce wind speeds of more than 250 miles per hour.
 This is enough to blow roofs off of buildings, flatten some structures and send damaging debris flying.
 Hurricane insurance provides compensation for loss or damage to buildings and their contents that are caused by these heavy winds.
 Hurricane coverage may already be included with the insurance policies that you currently have.
 Homeowners, business, vehicle, and boat insurance policies may all provide the necessary coverage to shield you from the financial losses their heavy winds can bring.